MIXED MEDIA

 A multi-part installation combining Mod Roc masks, acetate lightbox prints, gelli prints, and photograms — each exploring a different facet of how power is constructed, projected, and concealed.

-The most powerful moment was realising that removing colour and context (the photograms) made the images feel more universal — anyone could be in power.
-I'd push the interview component further in a future iteration, potentially making it part of the installation itself.
+The most powerful moment was realising that removing colour and context — the photograms — made the images feel universal: anyone could be in power.
+I'd push the interview component further, potentially making it part of the installation itself.